 Goldfish can live a long time!
 The average goldfish lifespan differs from variety to variety, but a healthy goldfish in a safe environment should live about 10-15 years.
 Some varieties of goldfish live even longer, with lifespans of up to 30 years.
 Sadly, many goldfish do not live this long.
 Poor living conditions and lack of proper care can dramatically shorten a goldfish’s lifespan.

-Top 7 Reasons Why Some Goldfish Live Longer Than Others
+Why Do Some Goldfish Live Longer Than Others?

 Although a healthy goldfish should live at least 10 years, many goldfish do not live this long.
 Health issues can arise from a variety of sources, but most of the factors that shorten goldfish lifespans are in the owner’s control.
 Improper environmental conditions are the number one cause of premature death in goldfish.